- Last updated:

 Isaac Moore Park though is now famous for it's Designer Dunny!
 The project known throughout the community as the 'Kenilworth Designer Dunny', is now complete (February 2020) and open to the community.

 Come and check out the facility for yourself and enjoy what Kenilworth and surrounding area has on offer.
+See the location of Isaac Moore Park using the Beaches and Parks Directory Map for further information.

 'Kenilworth Designer Dunny' background